 The Explore-CKD trial is designed to evaluate lorundrostat in hypertensive subjects with Stage 2 to 3b CKD.
-The Phase 2 clinical trial was recently modified from its original design to enroll both naïve to and patients on SGLT2 inhibitors.
+The Phase 2 clinical trial was modified in June 2024 from its original design to enroll both naïve to and patients on SGLT2 inhibitors.
 This change reflects how SGLT2 inhibitors have quickly become standard of care for patients with CKD.
 All study participants will stay on an SGLT2 inhibitor throughout the course of the trial.
 We also lowered the eGFR criteria for the proof-of-concept study from 45ml/min/1.73m2 to 30ml/min/1.73m2 and eliminated the original Part B profiling portion of the study.
 The study periods were reduced to four weeks, which we believe will provide ample time to demonstrate clinical benefit on BP reduction and kidney benefit.
 The primary endpoint is placebo-adjusted change from baseline in systolic BP and an exploratory endpoint is placebo-adjusted percent change from baseline in urine albumin-to-creatinine ratio at week four.
 As this is an exploratory trial, interim data analyses may be conducted at one or more points in time.
-Topline data from this trial continues to be anticipated between the fourth quarter of 2024 and the first quarter of 2025.
+We are ramping up enrollment under the amended protocol, and topline data from this trial are anticipated in the first half of 2025.